Bambillion/alx-system_engineering-devops/0x00-shell_basics/README.md

 # 14-copy_html:copy html files in working directory to parent
 # 100-lets_move:moves all files beginning with an uppercase letter to the directory /tmp/u
 # 101-clean_emacs:deletes all files in the current working directory that end with ~
-#102-tree:a script that creates the directories welcome/ welcome/to/ and welcome/to/school
+# 102-tree:a script that creates the directories welcome/ welcome/to/ and welcome/to/school
+# 103-commas: command that lists all the files and directories seperated by commas. dir should end with / and list should be alpha ordered with hidden files